hisayatanaka/yosegi/README.md

 _See also [Browsersync options](https://www.browsersync.io/docs/options#option-proxy)._

 Connected to nginx via proxy,
-It is also possible to connect to another http server through different port numbers (ex.
+It is also possible to connect to another socket server through different port numbers (ex.
 8080).
 This is useful for development using golang, for example.

 ## Setup sample for Google Compute Engine